 Michelle Mayner, Treasurer

-Michelle enjoys living an active lifestyle and enjoys running, playing soccer and squash with family and friends.
+Michelle enjoys living an active lifestyle that includes running, playing soccer and squash with family and friends.

 Jocelyn Christian, Director

-Jocelyn has been very fortunate to have been able to travel freely and by choice.
-She has lived in five provinces and five countries; allowed to learn about the people and places along the way.
-Jocelyn’s family, education (BA in International Development & Spanish), and experiences abroad inform desire to be of service.
-For this, MFRS has been an ideal organization for which to volunteer.
+Jocelyn has lived in five provinces and five countries; allowing her to learn about the people and places along the way.
+Jocelyn’s family, education (BA in International Development & Spanish), and experiences abroad inform her desire to be of service.
+MFRS has been an ideal organization for which to volunteer.

-Jocelyn currently works as an administrator (Education Administrator; Executive & Membership Coordinator) for a non-profit organization.
+Jocelyn currently works as an administrator for a non-profit organization.
 Her administrative and executive skills have been critical in informing the Policy Committee for MFRS, in particular.
-Starting Fall 2017, Jocelyn will be attending the Master of Social Work program through the University of Calgary.
+Jocelyn attends the Master of Social Work program through the University of Calgary.
 Going forward, she hopes to work with teens and young adults on issues surrounding community connectedness (safety, resilience, social resources, mental wellbeing, etc.).
 Even though Jocelyn sits in front of a computer for work and volunteer, she prefers to be outside – gardening, swimming in lakes and the ocean, and camping (tents, not RVs).